DisAP332/TS_Node-Express-quickstart/README.md

 The tsconfig.json file was edited to specify the outdir to be dist.

 The env.d.ts file was added to add types to the .env package.

+# test if it works!

+Loadup postman. try to get http://localhost:8080/test

+8080 replaced by whatever you indicated your port to be in your .env